 Interested in learning more?
-Download our brochure or email us to learn how we can work with you to create a tailored course with engaging lectures and interactive exercises — all customized through topics you select to best suit your organization’s needs.
+Download the DCHI_Short Course brochure or email us to learn how we can work with you to create a tailored course with engaging lectures and interactive exercises — all customized through topics you select to best suit your organization’s needs.

 Who Should Attend?

 - People from all backgrounds who want to learn more about the field of Health Informatics.